vietlq/vietlq.github.io/content/post/endianness-agnostic-ntoh.md

   ret
 ```

-I'll leave to the readers to write template-tised version of the above functions for the remaining integral and floating point types.
+I'll leave to the readers to write function template version of the above functions for the remaining integral and floating point types.
+You could repeat the same steps and avoid including any header or using any of `#if/#else/#endif` preprocessors.